JeremyWurbs/mltemplate/_README.md

 You have a starter CI workflow in [.github/workflows/ci.yml](.github/workflows/ci.yml) that will lint and test your project on Linux/MacOS/Windows.
 By default they will run with every push / pull request and can be accessed directly from [GithubActions](https://github.com/JeremyWurbs/mltemplate/actions).

+# End-to-End Demo

+TODO: Add a demo of the discord bot here.